Shrutirupa/cipher-code/README.md

-# cipher-code
-These are two different Symmetric Encryption Techniques written in python.
+These are two different polygraphic substitution cipher codes: Foursquare and Twosquare symmetric encryption techniques written in python just to understand their working.